-Start at the Arch of Constantine, then move onto the colossal theater that is the Coliseum, where fights between gladiators and beasts took place to please bloodthirsty Roman Emperors.
+Start at the Arch of Constantine, then move onto the colossal theater, the Italian Colosseum, the most iconic Rome highlights.
+On the famous arena, fights between gladiators and beasts took place to please bloodthirsty Emperors.

-Upwards of 50,000 spectators would gather beneath the cool awnings to witness the cruel battles unfold.
-Many kinds of events took place in the grand Coliseum arena, but we will leave the details to your private guide!
+Upwards of 50,000 spectators gathered beneath the enormous awnings to witness the cruel battles unfold.
+Many events took place in the grand Colosseum arena, but we leave the details to your private Rome guide!

-Now pass through the Roman Forums – the ancient marketplace where day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, and political campaign run in its surrounds.
+After visiting the Colosseum, pass through the Roman Forums where day-to-day life continued unabated for centuries.
 The rich archaeological history of the Roman Forum now attracts upwards of 4.5 million sightseers a year.
+Many a triumphal procession, public speech, gladiatorial march, and political campaign run in its surroundings.

-Then take in the Sacred Way, the route taken by victorious generals as they returned from battle in triumph.
-Listen to the tales of your private guide as they recount stories of Julius Caesar, who orchestrated the construction in 46 B.C.
+Listen to your private guide’s stories of Julius Caesar, who planned the construction of his Forum in 46 B.C.
 Other Emperors continued to develop the space through to AD 608.
+Then take in the Sacred Way, the route of victorious generals as they returned from battle in triumph.

-One of the Roma Forum’s most striking features is this Temple of Castor and Pollux; three 40-foot high Corinthian columns reach into the sky.
-The Temple of Antonius and Faustina is one of the few structures maintaining much of its original form, while the enormous Basilica of Maxentius preserves its impressive stature.
+Only with a Rome-certified guide can one understand Roman Forum’s most striking features, like temples and basilicas.
+One of them is this Temple of Castor and Pollux.
+The three 40-foot high Corinthian columns reach the sky.
+Equally important is the Temple of Antonius and Faustina, one of the few structures maintaining much of its original form, while the enormous Basilica of Maxentius preserves its impressive stature.
 Finally, the Arch of Titus is an excellent introduction to the panoramic hill of the Palatine.

-According to ancient legend, Romulus founded Rome on the Palatine hill in 753 B.C.
-Following his actions, the Emperors built their opulent homes for the rest of the civilization to enjoy.
-Take part in this tour of Rome in one day and walk in the same footsteps of Roman Emperors who lived more than 2,000 years before you, bringing more than two millennia of history to life.
+Your Colosseum ticket includes the Palatine hill where, according to ancient legend, Romulus founded Rome on the Palatine hill in 753 B.C.
+Following his actions, other Emperors built their opulent homes for the rest of the civilization to enjoy.
+In the end, bring more than two millennia of history to life!
+Taking part in this tour of Rome in one day, with your private Rome guide, you will walk in the same footsteps of Roman Emperors who lived more than 2,000 years before us.

 St. Peter’s Basilica

-Now, your tour of Rome in 1 day will continue onto the 16th century St. Peter’s Basilica.
+After visiting the Vatican museums, you will continue onto the 16th century St. Peter’s Basilica.
 Thanks to your private guide, you will gain access through a hidden door.
 First, admire Michelangelo’s “Pietà,” then take in other highlights that include the Pope’s tombs before finally setting your gaze on the towering Basilica of St. Peter.
-It is the largest Christian Church in the world and guaranteed to amaze all who visit.
+It is the largest Christian Church globally and is guaranteed to amaze all who visit.

 Just before ending your tour of the Vatican, you will enjoy the curved colonnades of St. Peter’s Square before a brief sighting of the Pope’s Balcony.

-Next, proceed to Spanish Steps, one of the most famous places to visit in Rome.
+Next, proceed to Spanish Steps, one of Rome’s most famous places to visit.
 Admire the Church of Trinità dei Monti, which sits at the top of the renowned stairwell with the Fontana Della Barcaccia at its foot.
-As you stand and listen to your guide, you will wonder how they were ever able to complete the marvelous Spanish Steps.
+As you stand and listen to your Rome private guide, you will wonder how they were ever able to complete the marvelous Spanish Steps.

-Hidden down the city’s narrow backstreets, Fontana di Trevi is a secretive masterpiece and perhaps the most spectacular fountain in Rome.
+Follow your Rome guide to the most spectacular fountain in Rome.
+Fontana di Trevi is one of the most photographed Rome highlights hidden down the city’s narrow backstreets.
 It stands at the end of one of the ancient aqueducts that supplied the Roman empire with water.
 This iconic setting attracts many visitors if only for them to toss a coin into Trevi Fountain waters to ensure their safe return to Rome at some stage in the future.

 Between 1 pm and 2 pm, you will be offered lunch in a selected restaurant, as included in the tour price.

-On Sunday and religious holidays, the Vatican is closed.
-Due to the Wow Tour’s high request, we designed a Sunday in Rome experience with the Capitoline Museum in its place.
+On Sundays and religious holidays, the Vatican is closed.
+Nonetheless, and due to the Wow Tour’s high request, we designed a Sunday in Rome experience with the Capitoline Museum in its place.
 The Capitoline Museum looks onto the famous Capitoline Hill, a museum itself.
 On its top, you enjoy spectacular views over the Roman Forums!

 The Capitoline Museum is very dear to the Romans.
-It houses magnificent sculptures reminding the city’s glorious past, like the She-Wolf and Marco Aurelio statue’s bronze originals.
-Among the places to visit in Rome, it is also on the top of the list for its Picture Gallery, with masterpieces of Caravaggio, among others who wrote Italian art history.
+It houses magnificent sculptures reminding the city’s glorious past, like the She-Wolf and Marco Aurelio’s original bronze statue.
+Among the places to visit in Rome, it is indeed on the top of the list for its Picture Gallery, with masterpieces of Caravaggio, among others who wrote Italian art history.